 Use this as a reward after tackling the Amatola Hiking Trail, a six-day hike through the Amathole Mountains, starting at Maden Dam near King Williams Town and ending near Hogsback.
 It’s possible to shorten the hike to three or two days.
 From R193 pppd, plus R110 admin fee.

 It’s about three hours from Port Elizabeth (about 265 kilometres) via the N2 and R67.
-From R950 per unit per night (sleeps two).
+From R800 per unit per night (sleeps two).

 GPS S29° 50.588’ E28° 2.607’

 It’s three hours (110 kilometres) from Maseru along the Main South Road.
-From R860 for two.
+From R860 per person sharing in a double room.

 Contact: Tel +26627006037, placeofsmoke.co.ls